-This painting is an interpretation of the Tarot 13 Death Card, an inspiration I seem to revisit frequently.
+This painting was inspired by the Tarot 13 Death Card, a card that can evoke terror in those who may draw it, but which has a much more optimistic meaning.
 The Death Card lets us know that we are due for a change, the “death” in question meaning the end of something we are done with, or maybe something that is done with us.
 A relationship?
 Job?
 Living situation?
 Or even just a state of mind.
 Death in this case doesn’t mean an ending.
 Instead, it is the beginning of something new.

-The fanciful skeleton in this painting is part plant, sprouting branches and flowers.
+The semi-botanical skeleton in this painting is sprouting branches and flowers.
 The skull is modeled after an Aquilegia (Columbine), a flower that grows in shade.
 Underneath the plant’s roots is a chrysalis awaiting its own rise and transformation into something beautiful.

 The eye that hovers over the skull represents a higher spirit rising above the material world, an alchemical idea about changing base elements into gold.